-WTC has been awarded contracts from the U.S. Army Bioengineering Medical Research & Development Laboratory to establish the feasibility of instrumentation for the detection of toxicants in drinking water within sixty minutes.
-Another contract was from the U.S. Army Armament, Munitions and Chemical Command to build an aerosol monitoring device for sub-micron particles.
-The potential applications for this instrument include real time identification of aerosol particles such as asbestos fibers and biological agents.
-Another major contract was awarded by the Office of Naval Research, to develop an in situ particle monitoring device for characterizing undersea environments and their particulate constituents.
+WTC's business began with a single, $50,000 Small Business Innovation Research (SBIR) contract, awarded to the firm by the U.S. Army Bioengineering Medical Research & Development Laboratory to establish the feasibility of instrumentation for the detection of toxicants in drinking water within sixty minutes.
+Another contract was awarded in the 1980’s by the U.S. Army Armament, Munitions and Chemical Command to build an aerosol monitoring device for sub-micron particles.
+A notable major contract early in the company’s history was also awarded by the Office of Naval Research, to develop an in situ particle monitoring device for characterizing undersea environments and their particulate constituents.

 With direct sales and service facilities in Europe, Asia and the U.S., WTC's Santa Barbara headquarters covers approximately 45,000 square feet of modern electronics, optical prototype, sales and laboratory facilities.
 Read more about our history here.